-This two-year graduate entry programme is aimed at non-law graduates who wish to obtain a Qualifying Law Degree for professional purposes and who already hold a first degree.
+This two-year graduate entry programme is aimed at graduates of non-law programmes who wish to obtain a Qualifying Law Degree for professional purposes and who already hold a first degree.

 Department Key Facts